nbeaver/why-linux-is-better/README.rst

 what they can do to fix it,
 and whether or not a bug has been fixed in the latest version.

-For this reason, many companies maintin a large user support staff.
+For this reason, many companies maintain a large user support staff.
 The inefficiencies and pitfalls of this are evident to anyone who's had to set up their home internet connection before.
 Some companies complement user support with user forums,